Adjusting entries are an important and often necessary part of your accounting!

 - depreciation expenses on items that incur regular wear or tear that will affect the viability of the item in question

 For adjustments involving Unearned Revenue, this covers all income received for services not yet rendered.
+Accrued revenue is when services have been performed, but the customer has not yet been billed.
+Entries or adjustments would be made in the accounts receivable and accrued revenue accounts.

-For instance, if a client pays you for two months of consulting services, at the end of the first month you’ll only have earned half of that money yet you would already have received the full amount for two months.
+For instance, if a client pays you for two months of consulting services, you’ll only have earned half of that money at the end of the first month, yet you would already have received the full amount for two months.

 Review this page on accounting journal entries if you are unfamiliar with the process of recording journal entries.